The Ultimate Guide to Rabbit Hutch DIY: Building Your Own Outdoor

 Accommodating Multiple Rabbits: Designing a Rabbit Hotel

 If you plan to raise or house multiple rabbits, your hutch design will need to include separate compartments to prevent fighting and allow for individual sleeping quarters.
+You may have noticed how rabbits interact differently when housed together, which can help you design a more harmonious rabbit hotel.
 A rabbit hotel can be designed with several levels and compartments, each equipped with its own food and water supply.

 The Finishing Touches: Sanding, Painting, and Decoration